egretsRegrets/cairn-in-dolmenwood/README.md

 3. Desires: the goal your PC has been working toward, or is desirous of, at the beginning of the campaign The rest of these additional starting details can be added to the Traits section of the character sheet

-\*The hope is that these three starting details—Failed Career, Trinket and Desires—serve to take the place of the Cairn 2e Bonds
+\*The hope is that these three starting details—Failed Career, Trinket and Desires—serve to take the place of the Bonds from Cairn 2e

----